Repairs, Inspections & Safety Checks Inside Your Home

 During the visit to your home the current guidance recommends:

-- The contractor and members of the household should observe social distancing
+- The contractor and members of the household should observe social distancing when possible.

-- The minimum number of contractors needed to complete the work should enter a property
+- The minimum number of contractors needed to complete the work should enter a property.

-- Before leaving the property, contractors should organise disposal of waste materials
+- Before leaving the property, contractors should organise disposal of waste materials.

 Social distancing measures are intended to reduce close contact between people to prevent the spread of coronavirus.
 The government has published guidance on social distancing: